sherrymax/aps-examples/aps-generate-document/aps-generate-document-with-barcode/readme.md

 1. Install the Bar Code Font in your server.
    [A few barcode fonts are available here](assets/fonts).

-   For Unix,
+2. For Unix,
-   1. Download these fonts to `/usr/local/share/fonts`.
+   - Download these fonts to `/usr/local/share/fonts`.
-      Note: If `fonts` folder doesnt exist, you've to create one `mkdir fonts`.
+      - Note: If `fonts` folder doesnt exist, you've to create one `mkdir fonts`.
-   1. Run `yum install fontconfig`
+   - Run `yum install fontconfig`
-   2. Run `fc-cache -f -v`
+   - Run `fc-cache -f -v`
+     - Note: Detailed step-by-step instructions are available [here](https://medium.com/source-words/how-to-manually-install-update-and-uninstall-fonts-on-linux-a8d09a3853b0).

-   For Windows, use the font installer.
+3. For Windows, use the font installer.

 ### Activiti Setup and Process Deployment
 1. Setup Alfresco Activiti if you don't have one already.
 Instructions & help available at [Activiti Docs](http://docs.alfresco.com/activiti/docs/), [Alfresco BPM Community](https://community.alfresco.com/community/bpm)